catchthirtythree/GDQSchedule/README.md

 ## GDQ Schedule for Android
 Scrapes the GDQ Schedule page (https://gamesdonequick.com/schedule) and makes an okay looking table out of it.

 I will continue this project during AGDQ 2016.
 There's a very good possibility that it will be rewritten to some extent.
+It's been a good learning experience.
 Happy speedrunning until then!

 ## Bugs:
 - ~~Doesn't work offline (OutOfMemory errors during SplashActivity)~~